Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Background

-HCI researchers have adopted nudge as digital nudging \cite{Weinmann2016Digital, Bergram2022Digital}, integrating nudges into user interface in digital systems that steer decisions while preserving voluntariness of choice \cite{Schneider2018Digital}.
-Caraban et al. \cite{Caraban201923a} systematically identified 23 distinct technology-mediated nudging mechanisms, including gentle visual cues, default settings, and framing effects.
-In embodied settings, researchers refer to \emph{spatial nudges} \cite{Grisiute2024Spatial}: subtle interventions that shape movement through strategically placed cues in the physical environment.
-For example, in transportation, the strategic placement of signs with vibrant colors on bike lanes are considered nudges that guide people's movement choices to avoid occupying the lanes.
-Expanding to spatial computing settings, \emph{mixed reality nudging} \cite{Kasahara2025MR} refers to interventions where virtual objects leverage embodied habits to bias movement without force.
-Kasahara et al. demonstrated this concept by positioning a transparent virtual humanoid in front of an elevator landing.
-This simple intervention effectively induced hesitation and detours: over half of passersby delayed or rerouted their path despite the avatar being intangible and passable \cite{Kasahara2025MR}.
+HCI researchers have adopted nudge as \textit{digital nudging}~\cite{Weinmann2016Digital, Bergram2022Digital, Valta2025Digital}, integrating nudges into user interfaces in digital systems that steer decisions while preserving voluntariness of choice~\cite{Schneider2018Digital}. \citet{Caraban201923a} systematically identified 23 distinct technology-mediated nudging mechanisms, including gentle visual cues, default settings, and framing effects.
+In embodied settings, researchers refer to \emph{spatial nudges}~\cite{Grisiute2024Spatial,Duives2025Nudging}: subtle interventions that shape movement through strategically placed cues in the physical environment.
+For example, in transportation, the strategic placement of signs with vibrant colors on bike lanes is considered a nudge that guides people's movement choices to avoid occupying the lanes.
+Expanding to spatial computing settings, \emph{mixed reality nudging}~\cite{Williams2025Nudging,Kasahara2025MR} refers to interventions where virtual objects leverage embodied habits to bias movement without force. \citet{Kasahara2025MR} demonstrated this concept by positioning a transparent virtual humanoid in front of an elevator landing.
+This simple intervention effectively induced hesitation and detours: over half of passersby delayed or rerouted their path despite the avatar being intangible and passable.